 MISTER ROGERS MEMORIAL SCHOLARSHIP

 Children's Media.
 Your Vision.
 His Neighborhood.
+Our Scholarships.

 In addition to the monetary award, successful applicants are mentored by children’s programming professionals during the academic year.
 Mentors are identified from the Television Academy’s Los Angeles or New York membership and assigned based on proximity to the recipient.
 The mentor and the recipient will communicate in person, by phone and by e-mail on a regular basis.